Quantum representation of finite groups: Abstract

 \section{Abstract}

-The concept of quantum representation of finite groups has been a fundamental aspect of quantum computing for quite some time, playing a role in every corner, from elementary quantum logic gates to the famous Shor's and Grover's algorithms.
+The concept of quantum representation of finite groups (QRFG) has been a fundamental aspect of quantum computing for quite some time, playing a role in every corner, from elementary quantum logic gates to the famous Shor's and Grover's algorithms.
 In this article, we provide a formal definition of this concept using both group theory and differential geometry.
 Our work proves the existence of a quantum representation for any finite group and outlines two methods for translating each generator of the group into a quantum circuit, utilizing gate decomposition of unitary matrices and variational quantum algorithms.
 Additionally, we provide numerical simulations of an explicit example on an open-access platform.
-Finally, we demonstrate the usefulness and potential of the quantum representation of finite groups by showing its role in the gate-level implementation of the algorithm that solves the hidden subgroup problem.
+Finally, we demonstrate the usefulness and potential of QRFG by showing its role in the implementation of some quantum algorithms and quantum finite automata.